 Influence on livelihood

+Source?

 Figure 6.
 Influence on livelihood

 When it comes to the influence that the support has on the women’s livelihood, the findings revealed that the majority (43.3%) of the women disagree that the support that they have received has positively influenced their livelihood.
 Additionally, 15% of the women strongly agree that the support that they have received has positively influenced their livelihood while 18.3% neither agree nor disagree.
 On the other hand, 18.3% agree that the support that they have received for their business has positively influenced their livelihood and a further 5% strongly agree.